fs-linguistics/Fachschaft-Planning/contributing.md

 If you are still unfamiliar with git, you can also open an issue with what you want added, and I'll manually add it for you.

+# Rules

+Given this repo is relatively new, there hasn't been enough time for someone to come along and abuse their privileges.
+So in general, I plan on giving push access to anyone that wants.
+Just please don't bomb everything and then force push to master.